TL;DR: The Scrum Product Owner Anti-Patterns

 The number two area on my list of product owner anti-patterns is the sprint planning itself:

 - What are we fighting for?
 The product owner cannot provide a sprint goal, or the chosen sprint goal is flawed.
 (An original sprint goal answers the “What are we fighting for?” question.
 It is a negotiation between the product owner and the development team.
-It is focused and measurable, as sprint goal and team forecast go hand in hand.
-Lastly, the sprint goal is a useful calibration for the upcoming sprint.)
+It is focused and measurable, as the Sprint goal and team forecast go hand in hand.
+Lastly, the Sprint goal is a useful calibration for the upcoming sprint.)

 - Calling Kanban ‘Scrum’: The sprint backlog resembles a random assortment of tasks, and no sprint goal is defined.
 (If this is the natural way of finishing your sprint planning I, you probably have outlived the usefulness of Scrum as a product development framework.
 Depending on the maturity of your product, Kanban may prove to be a better solution.
 Otherwise, the randomness may signal a weak product owner who listens too much to stakeholders instead of prioritizing the product backlog appropriately.)